TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-delete-and-insert-user/checkpoints.md

 ## Checkpoint 1 (1pts)

-confirmed Dan Liu have been removed
+confirmed Li Ming have been removed

 ## Checkpoint 2 (1pt)